thinlines/timetable/README.md

 - Teacher workload constraints respected
 - Intuitive user adoption by scheduling team
 - Significant time savings over current spreadsheet method

+## Understanding Validation Errors
+`timetable_ortools.py` performs basic sanity checks before building the CP-SAT model.
+Each class may request at most `len(DAYS) * len(PERIODS)` periods per week and teachers may have optional limits defined in `teacher_limits`.

+If these limits are exceeded, the script raises a `ValueError` naming the class or teacher and showing the offending totals.
+When the solver cannot find a feasible timetable, it prints the same totals for all classes and teachers so you can quickly locate over-subscribed resources.